-It’s been hot here.
-Really, really hot.
+When I first created this drink, it was really, really hot.
 Like bake cookies on your dashboard hot.
-(Seriously - I thought about trying it.)
-So hot that I’ve been drinking iced tea by the pitcher-full.
-As I was emptying yet another box of tea bags yesterday, I came to the realization that it was time to try another summertime drink, and the words “lavender” and “lemonade” popped into my mind.
-Since I bought a bag of dried lavender at an Indian spice market recently, I thought I’d brew up a batch.
-I did a quick Google search, and most of what was found was very sugar laden or required so many lemons that I would need my own backyard lemon tree.
-So I took what looked good in a few of the recipes and came up with my own.
-My house smelled heavenly for hours after I made it!
+(Seriously - I had thought about trying it.)
+So hot that I had been drinking iced tea by the pitcher-full.
+As I was emptying yet another box of tea bags, I came to the realization that it was time to try another summertime drink, and the lavender in my pantry popped into my mind.

 - 5 cups water

-In a small sauce pan, boil the lavender in the 5 cups of water.
+- In a medium pot over medium-high heat, boil the lavender in the 5 cups of water.
 If you have a large loose leaf tea ball, you can place the lavender inside and brew it like a tea, or you can add it directly to the water and strain it later.

 - Once the water has boiled, reduce the heat to low and let simmer for 15 minutes.